 SECTION 89.
 Public Health Evaluation Grant.
 This section would create a DPH-administered public health evaluation competitive grant program.
-Successful proposals must demonstrate substantial experience conducting evaluations of federal, state or local public health programs; focus on state-funded DPH programs, including but not limited to "school-based health centers, smoking cessation programs, HIV/AIDS prevention and treatment programs, obesity prevention programs and child nutrition programs", identify data sets, ensure regulatory and policy compliance, and propose an evaluation to be completed within 24 months.
+Successful proposals must demonstrate substantial experience conducting evaluations of federal, state or local public health programs; focus on state-funded DPH programs, identify data sets, ensure regulatory and policy compliance, and propose an evaluation to be completed within 24 months.
 The analysis must show the quantifiable effect of the program on the target population; an estimate of the cost to the commonwealth of the public health problems being addressed through the program; a comparison of the cost of the program and the estimated short-term and long-term benefits received by program recipients; data limitations; and recommendations for further study.
 DPH and grant recipients would be required to report to the legislature.

 SECTION 96.
 Chapter 257 Implementation.
-This section requires EOHHS to report to EOAF and the Committees on Ways & Means on the implementation of Chapter 257 of the acts of 2008 by March 1, 2016.
+This section requires EOHHS to report to EOAF and the Committees on Ways & Means on the implementation of chapter 257 of the acts of 2008 by March 1, 2016.
 The report must include: